gbartosz/beholder/README.md

 Specifying `POST` as an explicit method to monitor, does not exclude it from regex-matched method to monitor (`P.{2,}`).

 Same rules apply to `METHODS` and `ENDPOINTS`.

+# online mode
+By default beholder will process entire log file and exit.
+If you want to monitor your web-server in real-time enable `-o` option to read events appended to the log file.